ezpinsky/HomeEats/README.md

 - The Favorite_Home_Chef and Review tables are created for future implementation
 ## Conclusion & Stretch Goals

-This was my first solo and first react and redux full-stack application.
-It was extremely challenging and pusehd me to work relentlessly in order to complete this project in only 4 days.
+This was my first solo using react and redux to build a full-stack application from front-end to back-end.
+It was extremely challenging and pushed me to work relentlessly in order to complete this project in limited time.
 Creating HomeEats has cemented my knowlegde of React and Redux using hooks with the store and dramatically increased my css understanding.
-Being that I had limited time to complete this porject there are still many features that I would like to implement and hopefully one day launch HomeEats with.
+But in truth no project is ever finished.
+Projects and ideas grow and mutate to become something that they were not inittialy vizualized as, and I still have many features that I would like to implement and hopefully one day commericialy with.

 - Users can leave reviews and rate items
 - Users can favorite Home Chefs